-Proposal Content Page Guideline Notes on Budget: The annual funding request for each research proposal should reflect a year-by-year distribution of funds that will give the project a strong start, but also sustain it at an effective level for the three-year period.
-There is no cap on the funds for individual sub-task areas.
-However, the total federal funds requested for the proposed research must be no greater than \$750,000.
+Proposal Content Page Guideline Notes on Budget: The annual funding request for each research proposal should reflect a year-by-year distribution of funds that will give the project a strong start, but also sustain it at an effective level for the three-year period. • There is no cap on the funds for individual sub-task areas.
+However, the total federal funds requested for the proposed research must be no greater than \$750,000 funds requested for the proposed research must be no greater than \$750,000.
 Dollar amounts proposed with no detailed explanation (e.g., Equipment: \$12,000, or Labor: \$35,000) may reduce proposal acceptability, or cause delays in funding should the proposal be selected.
 Each item should be explained in reasonable detail.
 Direct labor costs should be separated by titles or disciplines (e.g., Principal Investigator, graduate research assistant, clerical support, etc.) with estimated hours, hourly rates, and total amounts of each.
 Indirect costs should be sufficiently explained such that evaluators can understand the basis of the proposed costs.
 Other Costs (with each significant category detailed) should be explained in reasonable detail, and substantiated whenever possible.
-For example, proposed equipment purchases should specify the type of equipment, number of trips and expected location, duration of each trip, airfare, and per diem.
+For example, proposed equipment purchases should specify the type of equipment, number of units, and unit cost.
+Requested domestic travel should include purpose, the number of trips and expected location, duration of each trip, airfare, and per diem.
 There is no limit placed on domestic travel.
 Domestic travel should be appropriate and reasonable to conduct the proposed research.
-Foreign travel is allowable up to \$3,000/trip and a total of two trips (maximum \$6,000) for the entire jurisdiction's EPSCOR proposal.
+Foreign travel is allowable up to \$3,000/trip and a total of two trips (maximum \$6,000) for the entire jurisdiction's EPSCoR proposal.
 Requested foreign travel should include justification, purpose, the number of trips and expected location, duration of each trip, airfare, and per diem.
-All costs to be incurred by NASA Centers on behalf of NASA EPSCOR for the use of facilities and contracted technical work should be identified in the research proposal funding request.
-In advance of proposal submission, proposer should contact NASA installations (see Appendix D for p
+All costs to be incurred by NASA Centers on behalf of NASA EPSCoR for the use of facilities and contracted technical work should be identified in the research proposal funding request.
+In advance of proposal submission, proposers should contact NASA installations (see Appendix D for points of contact) from which services will be requested in order to ascertain the availability and anticipated costs of such services.
+Salaries and travel of NASA civil servants, as well as other in-house research provided by NASA Centers provided at no cost to the project, cannot count as part of the cost